mlgrn/cms_health/README.md

 This tool helps consumers compare healthcare plans based on both premium costs and quality metrics such as claim denial rates.
 It uses public CMS (Centers for Medicare & Medicaid Services) data to provide insights that aren't typically available through standard marketplace comparisons.

+For example, if a healthcare plan is fairly inexpensive in terms of the premium, but the denial rate or resubmission rate is historically high that plan may lead to a lot of frustration, wasted time spent of paperwork or having to pay more than expected out of pocket.
+Customers should be able to see this public data to make a more informed decision.

 ## Features

 - Retrieves plan data by state and age